jmhodges/componentize/README.md

 the middle there.
 TAB as in "\t"; as in that key over "Caps Lock".
 They are **not** spaces.

+You can find some example input data in the `examples` directory.

 ### Output

 The output of Componentize is ... verbose.
 And I don't just mean what's